Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Overview of results

 \section{Overview of results}

 Here we summarize our main contributions and give pointers to the relevant theorems. \begin{itemize} \item{We define the information spectrum relative entropies in Definition \ref{def:information-spectrum-rel-ent} as a variant of a previously introduced relative entropy \cite{TH13}, and furthermore define quantities derived from them in Definition \ref{def:children-entropies}.
-These quantities all depend on a parameter $0<\eps <1$.} \item{We prove the data-processing inequalities and other properties of the information spectrum relative entropies in \thref{prop:D_s-properties}.
-We also show in \thref{thm:D_s-bounds} that the information spectrum relative entropies are equivalent to the hypothesis testing relative entropy and the smooth max-relative entropy, in the sense that these quantities are bounded by each other.} \item{Using their equivalences with the hypothesis testing relative entropy, and the second order asymptotic expansion for the latter~\cite{TH13}, we obtain second order asymptotic expansions for the information spectrum relative entropies in \thref{thm:D_s-asymptotics}.} \item{In \thref{prop:limit-inf-spectrum} we prove that the information spectrum relative entropies reduce to the spectral divergence rates of the ISA in the asymptotic limit, when the parameter $\eps$ is taken to zero.} \item{We obtain one-shot bounds for the following information-processing tasks in terms of quantities derived from the information spectrum relative entropies.
-In each case the parameter $\eps$ plays the role of the error threshold allowed in the protocol. \begin{enumerate} \item Quantum fixed-length source coding [\thref{thm:source-coding-one-shot}]. \item Noisy dense coding [\thref{thm:dense-coding-one-shot}]. \item Entanglement concentration [\thref{thm_ec}]. \item Pure-state entanglement dilution [\thref{thm_entdil}]. \item Classical-quantum channel coding [\thref{thm:cq-one-shot}]. \end{enumerate}} \item We obtain second order asymptotic expansions for the optimal rates of the above tasks in the i.i.d.~setting in Theorems~\ref{thm:sc-second-order}, \ref{thm:dc-second-order-expansion}, \ref{thm:ec-second-order}, \ref{thm:ed-second-order} and \thref{cq-second-order-asymptotics} respectively.
+These quantities all depend on a parameter $0<\eps <1$.} \item{We prove the data-processing inequalities and other properties of the information spectrum relative entropies in \Cref{prop:D_s-properties}.
+We also show in \Cref{thm:D_s-bounds} that the information spectrum relative entropies are equivalent to the hypothesis testing relative entropy and the smooth max-relative entropy, in the sense that these quantities are bounded by each other.} \item{Using their equivalences with the hypothesis testing relative entropy, and the second order asymptotic expansion for the latter~\cite{TH13}, we obtain second order asymptotic expansions for the information spectrum relative entropies in \Cref{thm:D_s-asymptotics}.} \item{In \Cref{prop:limit-inf-spectrum} we prove that the information spectrum relative entropies reduce to the spectral divergence rates of the ISA in the asymptotic limit, when the parameter $\eps$ is taken to zero.} \item{We obtain one-shot bounds for the following information-processing tasks in terms of quantities derived from the information spectrum relative entropies.
+In each case the parameter $\eps$ plays the role of the error threshold allowed in the protocol. \begin{enumerate} \item Quantum fixed-length source coding [\Cref{thm:source-coding-one-shot}]. \item Noisy dense coding [\Cref{thm:dense-coding-one-shot}]. \item Entanglement concentration [\Cref{thm_ec}]. \item Pure-state entanglement dilution [\Cref{thm_entdil}]. \item Classical-quantum channel coding [\Cref{thm:cq-one-shot}]. \end{enumerate}} \item We obtain second order asymptotic expansions for the optimal rates of the above tasks in the i.i.d.~setting in Theorems~\ref{thm:sc-second-order}, \ref{thm:dc-second-order-expansion}, \ref{thm:ec-second-order}, \ref{thm:ed-second-order} and \Cref{cq-second-order-asymptotics} respectively.